 He is a graduate of the Maine Maritime Academy, where he founded an endowed Regimental Scholarship.
 To date more than 90 students have received significant aid/scholarship awards from the J. Scott Searway Endowed Regimental Scholarship.

 Scott has been an active supporter of The Ronald McDonald House in Portland, Maine for twenty years, and in 2015 received the “Heart of Gold” Award.
 He has been a longtime Trustee of The Susan L. Curtis Foundation and Camp Susan Curtis, Maine’s largest summer camp for economically disadvantaged children.
 He is a Vice-Chair of The Recompense Fund.

 Scott and his late wife Jan have 3 daughters and 7 grandchildren.

 Jim Van Fleet

 Born in Middletown, NY, Jim holds an economics degree from St. Lawrence University and an MBA from the University of New Hampshire.

 Jim has worked in banking, land conservation, finance, and has led his own business.
-His nonprofit experience includes municipal government and various nonprofit Boards.
+His nonprofit experience includes land conservation, municipal government and various nonprofit Boards.